-In 1943, Errol Flynn, one of the biggest Hollywood stars of the late 1930s and early '40s, most well known for roles in swashbuckling pictures like Robin Hood and Captain Blood, stood trial for statutory rape.
+In 1943, Errol Flynn, one of the biggest Hollywood stars of the late 1930s and early '40s, best known for roles in swashbuckling pictures like Robin Hood and Captain Blood, stood trial for statutory rape.

 Flynn, once quoted as saying "I like my whiskey old and my women young," was accused of sleeping with two 17-year-old girls.
 He denied the charges, and his lawyers worked hard to turn the jury against the accusers.
 After he was found not guilty, one accuser was quoted as saying: "[The jury] just sat and looked adoringly at him as if he was their son or something."

 The scandal did little to stop Flynn's appetite for younger women.
-During the trial, he met a 19 year old he married.
-At the time of his death, at age 50, Flynn was in a relationship with a woman he met when she was 15.
+During the trial, he met a 19-year-old he married.
+At the time of his passing, at age 50, Flynn was in a relationship with a woman he met when she was 15.

-Jean Harlow's Husband Committed Suicide Under Very Suspicious Circumstances
+Jean Harlow's Husband Took His Life Under Very Suspicious Circumstances

 MGM, Harlow's studio, quickly moved in to clean up the situation.
 Irving Thalberg, head of production, and Louis B. Mayer, studio head, arrived at Harlow's home the morning the body was found.
-Perhaps something nefarious was afoot; research conducted years after the case suggests Bern most likely did not commit suicide.
+Perhaps something nefarious was afoot; research conducted years after the case suggests Bern most likely did not take his life.

 Bern supposedly died the same night he arranged to meet Millette.
-Nine days after Bern died, Millette's body was found in the Sacramento River, leading researchers to believe she killed him.
+Nine days after Bern passed, Millette's body was found in the Sacramento River, leading researchers to believe she took his life.

 Greta Garbo and Marlene Dietrich had a lot in common.
-The actresses were only four years apart in age, both came to Hollywood from Europe around the same time (Garbo from Sweden, Dietrich from Germany), and both were rumored to be bisexual.
+The actors were only four years apart in age, and both came to Hollywood from Europe around the same time (Garbo from Sweden, Dietrich from Germany).
 However, for most of their careers, Garbo and Dietrich denied ever having met one another.